 Santa Barbara FisHouse is nestled on Cabrillo Boulevard with views of the beach and Stearns Wharf.
 Serving lunch and dinner daily, the breezy patio area features a firepit and string lights that add extra ambiance after the sun goes down.
 Naturally, the menu is seafood-centric and as fresh as it gets.
 And you’re welcome to bring your pups.

 The closest you can get to being on the water without hopping on a boat is spending time on Stearns Wharf, where you can hit Santa Barbara Shellfish Co.
 The casual eatery originated as a fish market and has been serving the local community and visitors for more than 40 years.
-Best known for their crab dishes, they also make a mean shrimp ceviche, lobster roll, and clam chowder.
+Best known for their crab dishes, this longstanding establishment also makes a mean shrimp ceviche, lobster roll and clam chowder.
 Dine on the limited patio or order to-go and enjoy your meal on the beach.

 You can literally sink your feet in the sand at West Beach when you dine at laid-back Shoreline Café.
 The café features both a big patio and a selection of tables right on the beach.
 Their breakfast, lunch, and dinner menus feature Mexican dishes and classic Californian fare that appeal to a wide range of dietary preferences.
 Plus, it’s very kid-friendly!